 Entertain While Cooking

 Being the designated cook during gatherings means missing out on lovely conversations with your friends and family.
-Having an open kitchen allows them to join you in the dining area while you prepare food.
+Having an open floor plan allows them to join you in the dining area while you prepare food.

 Practical For Small Spaces

 Living in small apartments and condominiums may limit you from separating certain rooms.
-Combining your kitchen and dining room is a great space saver, especially for a small household.
+Combining rooms is a great space saver, especially for a small household.

-Of course, an open kitchen has downsides.
-An unorganized kitchen overfilled with decors and accessories can be an eyesore.
+Of course, an open floor plan has downsides.
+An unorganized space overfilled with decor and accessories can be an eyesore.
 Cooking can get messy, and the noise from each space is difficult to confine.
 Read our guide on how to organize a small kitchen here.

 How Much Would It Cost to Expand My Kitchen?